Discover more from Everything Is Amazing

 Hello!
-This is Everything Is Amazing, a newsletter about science, curiosity, wonder, and the importance of assuming ancient people weren’t as daft as we might think.
+This is Everything Is Amazing, a newsletter about science, curiosity, wonder, and how ancient people weren’t as daft as we might think.

 Warning: if trying the following makes you feel genuinely uncomfortable - say, the sudden urge to puke, or perhaps track me down and kick me in the unmentionables - then please stop doing it!
 I promise you won’t miss anything, since I’m going to explain the whole thing as I go along.